Vorpostenboot: Normandy landings

 Similar attacks continued throughout July, and in August what little forces the Kriegsmarine had remaining in western France were utterly destroyed in Operation Kinetic.
 In total, 62 auxiliary ships were sunk over the course of the three-week-long offensive.
 The most devastating moments during the offensive occurred on 23 August during the defense of Brest, when seven Vorpostenboote of the 7th Vp-flotilla were ordered to break out from the harbor and head south to Lorient.
 The ships set out in two groups, and the first (consisting of Memel, Marie Simone, and Michel François) were almost immediately detected by the light cruiser HMS Mauritius with two destroyers.
 The group scattered: Memel and Michel François ran aground and Marie Simone was destroyed ship as it attempted to make for shore.
 Shortly thereafter, the last four Vorpostenboote (Neubau 168, Neubau 240, Neubau 308, Alfred III) were detected.
 This group was better armed and armored, and in the early hours of 24 August laid down smoke and opened fire on the closing British ships.
 Neubau 240 and Neubau 308 quickly ran aground, continuing to fire until incoming shells forced them to abandon ship.
 Alfred III and Neubau 168 were pounded with shellfire while grounded on a reef within sight of shore; Neubau 168 was sunk and Alfred III raised the white flag in surrender.
 HMS Ursa moved to capture the ship, but HMCS Iroquois launched a torpedo into the boat, causing an explosion which tore the ship in two.
 The 7th Vp-flotilla had been completely destroyed, and on 20 September it was formally disbanded.

 From this point on, the remaining flotillas had little naval action besides sitting in port in the coastal fortresses which were under siege.
 Occasionally, single or small groups of Vorpostenboote made patrols of the harbor entrances to dissuade landings or incursions.
 However, this was unsustainable, as many of the men in the flotillas were being redeployed as infantry and made to fight on the front lines.

 Eastern Front in 1944

 At the same time as the Normandy landings were taking place, the Soviet Vyborg–Petrozavodsk offensive was initiated to force Finland out of the war.
-The Soviet Baltic Fleet supported effective amphibious landings which were routing the Finnish defenders.
+The Soviet Baltic Fleet supported effective amphibious landings, helped force the Finnish defenders to retreat.
 At sea, German mine positions were coming under increasing pressure from Soviet aerial attacks.
 In July, one mined area was attacked 26 times, resulting in the sinking of a freighter, Vorpostenboot Natter, and four other auxiliary vessels.
 In August, two Artillerieträger and five Vorpostenboote set out to contest Soviet landings between Lake Peipus and Lake Pleskau.
 The flotilla successfully engaged Soviet land batteries and landed troops, and the German defenders were able to push back their advance.
 On the island of Piirissaar, German troops were trapped and required evacuation.
 On 21 August, four Artillerieträger and two Vorpostenboote provided covering fire for the evacuation.